US looks to keep critical sectors safe from cyberattacks

 The public-private partnership reflects the administration’s concerns about the vulnerability of vital systems, including the electric grid and water treatment plants, to hacks that could cause catastrophic consequences to American life.
-Though there is a history of government working with utilities, officials believe the threat has increased as more utilities are connected to the Internet, and the Biden administration wants to make fast progress in protecting systems that control the utilities.
+Though there is a history of government working with utilities, officials believe the threat has increased as more utility systems are connected to the Internet, and the Biden administration wants to make fast progress in blocking any attacks.

 The administration, meanwhile, has grappled in its first 60 days with responses to two major cyber intrusions.
 In the first, Russian hackers snuck malicious code into a software update pushed out to thousands of government agencies and private companies.
-The second even more widespread hack affected Microsoft Exchange’s email program.
+The second even more widespread hack affected untold thousands of Microsoft Exchange email servers, a breach the company says was carried out by Chinese state hackers.

-Microsoft created a one-click tool to fix the issue after the White House encouraged the company to find a simple method for cleaning up from the hack.
+Microsoft created a single -click tool to fix the issue after the White House encouraged the company to find a simple method for cleaning up from the hack.
 As a result, the number of compromised systems fell from 100,000 to less than 10,000 and “it keeps dropping,” Neuberger said.

 She said one idea that was contemplated was whether Microsoft could push a patch to all compromised systems to effectively “vaccinate” them.
-Though it was determined that wouldn’t work in this case, the government will continue to work with the private sector to explore that idea for possible future patches.
+Though it was determined that that was not technically feasible in this case, the government will continue to work with the private sector to explore that idea in future cases.

 Neuberger is also the administration’s point person in responding to the so-called SolarWinds hack, in which suspected Russian hackers breached at least nine different federal agencies.
 The AP reported this week that the hackers gained access to email accounts belonging to the Trump administration’s head of the Department of Homeland Security and members of the department’s cybersecurity staff whose jobs included hunting threats from foreign countries.